Snooks Eaglin: Early years

 In 1947, at the age of 11, Eaglin entered a talent contest organized by the radio station WNOE and won it with his performance of "Twelfth Street Rag."
 Three years later, he dropped out of a school for the blind to become a professional musician.
 In 1952, he joined the Flamingoes, a local seven-piece band started by Allen Toussaint.
 The Flamingoes did not have a bass player, and according to Eaglin, he played both the guitar and the bass parts simultaneously on his guitar.
 He stayed with the Flamingoes for several years, until the group disbanded in the mid-1950s.

 As a solo artist, his recording and touring were inconsistent, and for a man with a career of about 50 years, his discography is rather slim.
 His first recording was in 1953, playing guitar at a recording session for James "Sugar Boy" Crawford.

 The first recordings under his own name were made by Harry Oster, a folklorist from Louisiana State University, who found Eaglin playing in the streets of New Orleans and recorded him in seven sessions between 1958 and 1960.
-For these recordings, Eaglin played in a folk blues style, accompanying himself on an acoustic guitar, without a band.
+For these recordings, Eaglin played in a country blues style, accompanying himself on an acoustic guitar, without a band.
 These recordings were later released by several labels, including Folkways, Folk-Lyric, and Prestige/Bluesville.